MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Upload data

 To begin, upload your historical data for analysis.
-The data should reflect approved transactions that were approved by you (the merchant) and sent to your bank, and it should include three months of purchases and chargebacks.
-Upload a data file for each of the following entities:
+Your data files should reflect approved transactions that were approved by you (the merchant) and sent to your bank.

-- Purchases
-- Payment instruments
-- Products
-- Chargebacks

-To help guarantee that Dynamics 365 Fraud Protection can correctly interpret the files that you upload, make sure that they meet the following requirements, and that they follow the [required schemas](schema.md):
+To help guarantee that Dynamics 365 Fraud Protection can interpret the files that you upload, make sure that they meet the following requirements:

+**Data requirements**
+- Upload files for each of the following entities: Purchases, Payment instruments, Products, and Chargebacks.
+- Your data must represent at least 100,000 transactions, 4,000 chargebacks, and 30 days of data.
+Three months of data are recommended.
+- Your chargeback basis point should be between 5 and 5,000.

+**Format requirements**
-- The files are in CSV (comma-separated values) format.
+- The files are in CSV (comma-separated values) format and follow the [required schemas](schema.md).
-- The maximum file size is 10 gigabytes (GB).
+- The maximum file size for each upload is 10 gigabytes (GB).
-- The **DateTime** columns are in ISO 8601 format.
+- The DateTime columns are in ISO 8601 format.
 - The decimal precision is two decimal places.
 - The following characters are escaped in all columns: commas, new line characters, and multiline characters.